electronsandstuff/vscode-bmad/README.md

 Future work will focus on also covering scripts and configuration files for tao.

 ## Installation
-Clone the repo into your plugins folder.
+Clone the repo or copy release into your plugins folder.

 #### On Linux/Mac
 Run the following commands and restart VSCode.